akifisitan/ovatify-on-the-cloud/backend/api-gateway/setup-api-gateway.md

 - Check if the nginx config has any syntax errors
 - Restart the nginx service

-## Seting up API Gateway using Docker
+## Optional: Setting up API Gateway using Docker

 1. Ensure all the services are hosted.